honza/honza.github.com/_blog/pages/resume.rst

 ~~~~~~~~

 I'm originally from the Czech republic.
 I'm married to a Canadian and have two
-kids.
-When I'm not programming, I enjoy photography, movies and GeoCaching.
+pre-school children.
+When I'm not programming, I enjoy photography, movies and
+GeoCaching.

 **Blog** --- http://honza.ca